EGI-Federation/documentation/content/en/users/online-storage/_index.md

 ---

-The EGI Online Storage includes a wide category of services which allows storing, sharing accessing files on the EGI infrastructure.
+The EGI Online Storage includes a wide category of services which allows storing, sharing and accessing files on the EGI infrastructure.
 The service comprises different categories of storage services depending on the technology and usage that is foreseen.
 The 3 following service offerings are available: